skylantix/Website/src/content/features/personal-service.md

 ## A Digital Village, Not a Service Provider

 Tired of being a ticket number?
 Frustrated by faceless corporations that treat you as a revenue stream?
-Skylantix is different: a cooperative microcloud where users know their sysadmin by name.
+Skylantix is different: a collective microcloud where users know their sysadmin by name.

 ### What Makes Our Community Different

 #### You're a Member, Not a Customer
-- Part of a 5,000-member cooperative (intentionally capped)
+- Part of a 5,000-member collective (intentionally capped)

 - Participate in community discussions on Mattermost
-- Shape how the cooperative evolves
+- Shape how the collective evolves

 #### Personal Support
 - Direct communication via Mattermost or email